 : Legal Matters: Contracts and Contract Approval

-All contracts or modifications thereto shall be in writing.
+All contracts or modifications thereto shall be in writing and shall document the nature of the products or services to be provided and the terms and conditions with respect to the amount of compensation/reimbursement or other consideration to be paid.

 The Chair shall approve any contract in excess of $7,500.